wp-plugins/wpbp-video-chat/readme.txt

 == Notes ==

-This is full screen video chat that is used on TinyChat, This will use your domain name as the chatroom name, This way it'll never conflict with other rooms on TinyChat.
+This is full screen video chat that is used on TinyChat, This will use your domain name as the chatroom name, This way it'll never conflict with other rooms on TinyChat, If anyone else requires another feature or has an idea for me to implement, Then open a support ticket with the relevant information.

 == Frequently Asked Questions ==